nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing all deliveries and suppliers : `list -a`

-Lists all suppliers and deliveries in the VendorVault
+Lists all suppliers and deliveries in the VendorVault.

 Format: `list -a`

 <box type="warning" seamless>
 **Warnings**:
 - No other parameters should be given for this command.
-- Give at least one space between list and -a
+- Give at least one space between list and -a.
 </box>

 ### Clearing all suppliers and deliveries : `clear`

-Clear all data regarding suppliers and deliveries in vendor vault
+Clear all data regarding suppliers and deliveries in vendor vault.

 Format: `clear`